Discovering Mythology (Challenge Kit)

 10. Obtain The Cattle Of The Monster Geryon (JER-E-UN)

-1. Herakles defeated the monster Geryon, a creature with 3 bodies on one pair of legs, and took his cattle.
+1. Herakles defeated the monster Geryon, a creature with three bodies on one pair of legs, and took his cattle.

 11. Steal The Apples Of The Hesperides (HES-PAIR’-I-DEEZ)

-1. Steal golden apples from a magical, wonderful garden that lay hidden at the end of the world, guarded by the holder of the heavens, Hesperides.
+1. Steal golden apples from a magical, wonderful garden that lies hidden at the end of the world, guarded by the holder of the heavens, Hesperides.

 12. Capture And Bring Back Cerberus (SUR’-BUR-UHS)

-1. Without using weapons, Herakles went to the underworld, captured Hades three headed dog, Cerberus, and brought it to Eurystheus.
-Eurystheus was frightened of Cerberus and demanded Herakles take him back to the underworld.
+1. Without using weapons, Herakles went to the underworld, captured Hades ' three-headed dog, Cerberus, and brought it to Eurystheus.
+Eurystheus was frightened of Cerberus and demanded that Herakles take him back to the underworld.
 Herakles did.

-• He came up with the idea of building a hollow, wooden horse, the Trojan horse, to sneak inside of Troy.
+• He came up with the idea of building a hollow, wooden horse, the Trojan horse, to sneak into Troy.

 • After the Trojan War, Odysseus tries to go home, but he encounters a quest-driven adventure.